chriskonnertz/Jobs/README.md

         public function getActive(); // Active or paused (=not executed)?

-        public function getTimeSpan(); // The cool down time span
+        public function getInterval(); // The cool down time

         public function run($executed); // The run method

     }
 ```

 The `Job` class actually implements these methods.
-It provides the attributes `name`, `active` and `timeSpan` that inheriting classes can overwrite.
+It provides the attributes `name`, `active` and `interval` that inheriting classes can overwrite.

-### The cool down time span
+### The interval

-Per default (as long as the inheriting job class does not overwrite it) the `getTimeSpan()` is a simple getter
+Per default (as long as the inheriting job class does not overwrite it) the `getInterval()` is a simple getter
-for the `timeSpan` attribute.
-The `timeSpan` attribute defines the duration of the job's cool down in minutes.
+for the `interval` attribute.
+The `interval` attribute defines the duration of the job's cool down in minutes.
 For example if it is `60` minutes (= `1` hour) the job is executed once per hour (max).

 > CAUTION: The unit has been _seconds_ in older versions!
+Also the naming has been changed.